-The New Hanover Soil and Water Conservation District (NHSWCD) mission is to protect and enhance water quality throughout New Hanover County through land conservation, stormwater management, technical support to citizens and organizations, and conservation education and outreach activities.
+The New Hanover Soil and Water Conservation District (NHSWCD)’s mission is to protect and enhance the soil and water of New Hanover County.

 To achieve this mission, NHSWCD has contract relationships with New Hanover County, the City of Wilmington, the N.C.
 Department of Agriculture and Consumer Services (NCDA&CS) Division of Soil and Water Conservation, and the USDA Natural Resources Conservation Service (NRCS).